inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 |project_name| was preliminarily launched by Dr. Agus Wibowo, Head of the Data
-Center at the Indonesia’s Disaster Management Agency (|BNPB|), at the Understanding Risk Forum in Cape Town on 3 July,2012.
+Center at the Indonesia’s Disaster Management Agency (|BNPB|), at the Understanding Risk Forum in Cape Town on 3 July, 2012.
 There were over 300 downloads of the software within the first three weeks of its preliminary launch.

 |project_name| (Version 1.0) was officially launched at the 5th Asian
-Ministerial Conference for Disaster Risk Reduction in Yogyakarta, 23–25 October 2012, by Mr. Dodi Ruswandi, the Deputy for disaster reduction and preparedness, |BNPB|, Mr. Abhas Jha,  Disaster risk management coordinator for East Asia and the Pacific from the World Bank, and Dr. Matt Hayne co-director of Australia-Indonesia Facility for Disaster Reduction (|AIFDR|).
+Ministerial Conference for Disaster Risk Reduction in Yogyakarta, 23–25 October 2012, by Mr. Dodi Ruswandi, the Deputy for Disaster Reduction and Preparedness, |BNPB|, Mr. Abhas Jha,  Disaster Risk Management Coordinator for East Asia and the Pacific from the World Bank, and Dr. Matt Hayne, Co-director of Australia-Indonesia Facility for Disaster Reduction (|AIFDR|).

 |project_name| (Version 2.0) was officially launched at the opening of
 the InaDRTG center in Jakarta in March 2014 by |BNPB|.

 |project_name| is being taught across 6 provinces in Indonesia as one of
-the 3 open source software tools used to enable development of realistic disaster scenarios for contingency planning.
+the three open source software tools used to enable development of realistic disaster scenarios for contingency planning.
-The other 2 tools are:
+The other two tools are:

 #.
 OpenStreetMap (|OSM|): a free map of the world that anyone can add to
    and edit.
-   Utilizing community mapping allows for more detailed information that can be fed into |project_name| (e.g. how many houses will be affected by a specific hazard).
+   Utilising community mapping allows for more detailed information that can be fed into |project_name| (e.g. how many houses will be affected by a specific hazard).
 #. |QGIS|: an open source Geographical Information System software that